ppalkar/ppalkar.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Apurv Negi joins the <a href="https://ppalkar.github.io/students">Optimization and Learning Group</a> at IEOR, IIT Delhi :smile
+Apurv Negi joins the <a href="https://ppalkar.github.io/students">Optimization and Learning Group</a> at IEOR, IIT Delhi :smile: